A Brief History of the Lager Lamp

 The Lager Lamp With Knobs On (red, green and blue individually controllable) was another non-starter: only one was ever made, and it was simply too expensive ever to reach the market.

 But why use a physical Lager Lamp when you carry a chameleon, a multi-purpose gadget that can fulfil any role, with you all the time?
-Yes, now the Lager Lamp has gone virtual: the Lager Lamp iPhone App.
-Compared to the physical lamps, the app is cheaper, easier to obtain, and more versatile: you can adjust the size to match your glass and tweak the colour to bring out the best in your beer.
+Yes, the Lager Lamp went virtual: the Lager Lamp iPhone App.
+Compared to the physical lamps, the app was cheaper, easier to obtain, and more versatile: you could adjust the size to match your glass and tweak the colour to bring out the best in your beer.

-Furthermore, if you want to draw more attention to yourself (for example, if you're not the only one with a glowing pint of Chernobyl-juice in the pub), then the app has a flash mode.
-(No, it does not flash in time with the music.
-Maybe in version 2.)
-Or you can slowly cycle through the spectrum.
+Furthermore, if you wanted to draw more attention to yourself (for example, if you weren't the only one with a glowing pint of Chernobyl-juice in the pub), then the app had a flash mode.
+(No, it did not flash in time with the music, sadly.)
+Or you could slowly cycle through the spectrum.